Tomires/thesis-masters/testing.md

 22. Assign *Rings* to plot's size.
 23. Slice *Whole weight* from 0.8 to 2.0.

 After concluding the timed test, participants were given the third and final part of our questionnaire.
-There were tasked to choose whether they agree with the following statements on a scale from 1 to 5:
+They were tasked to choose whether they agree with the following statements on a scale from 1 to 5:

 - Cyberplot is easier to use than traditional 2D visualization tools.
 - I was able to easily grasp information presented to me.
 - Moving objects in 3D space felt intuitive.
 - The size of the virtual environment felt adequate.
-- I perceived benefit in percepting data using cyberplot compared to using traditional 2D tools.
+- I perceived benefit in percepting data using Cyberplot compared to using traditional 2D tools.
 - The process of getting data from computer to virtual reality felt straightforward.
 - Scale labels on plot were legible.
 - Changing slice boundaries was easy.
 - Free-form rotation felt natural.
-- Using cyberplot felt fun.
+- Using Cyberplot felt fun.
 - Plot nodes felt three-dimensional.
 - I did not encounter issues with controls in VR. (white/3DOF headset)
 - I did not encounter issues with controls in VR. (black/6DOF headset)
 - Using the plugin system was easy.

-An open-ended question followed - "Is there anything you found frustrating about cyberplot?
+An open-ended question followed - "Is there anything you found frustrating about Cyberplot?
 Are there any features or plugin integrations you would like to see implemented?".

 Participants were then asked to rank the following plots in the order of their interest: